hamza-developer-123/Intrusion-Detection/README.md

 Intrusion Detection Project.
 Dataset collected from the kaggle.
-ML algorithms trained.
+ML algorithms are trained.